SkylineCommunications/dataminer-docs/connector-help/connector_help/APC_NetBotz_200.md

 ## How to use

-The element created with this driver consists of the data pages described below.
+The element created with this connector consists of the data pages described below.

 ### General Page